Pang Ho-cheung: Career

 In 1997, at the age of 24, Pang began 18 months of research for his first novel, Fulltime Killer.
 The novel went on to become extremely popular, selling more than 100,000 copies in Hong Kong.
-It was then reworked as a radio program.
+It was then reworked as a radio programme.
 Johnnie To adapted the novel into a feature film starring Andy Lau in 2001.

-While Pang was still a television and radio host, he decided to fulfill his dream of being a film director.
+While Pang was still a television and radio host, he decided to fulfil his dream of being a film director.

 Pang made his feature length debut with You Shoot, I Shoot (2001).

 His feature film Love in the Buff opened the 36th Hong Kong International Film Festival, in March 2012.
 The film is a sequel to the successful romance Love in a Puff.
 Both star Miriam Yeung and Shawn Yue Man-lok.
 The films have been likened to Hong Kong's version of the Before trilogy.

 In February 2019, it was reported that Pang was going to write, direct, and produce a film trilogy based on Jin Yong's wuxia novel The Deer and the Cauldron through Pang's Making Films Production company.
 Each film was slated to receive an $80 million dollar budget.

 Style and themes

-Pang has been deemed one of Hong Kong cinema's most recognizable directors.
-However, he is uncomfortable with being categorized as a "Hong Kong director" as he believes the attribution does not fully capture the full range of films within the industry.
+Pang has been deemed one of Hong Kong cinema's most recognisable directors.
+However, he is uncomfortable with being categorised as a "Hong Kong director" as he believes the attribution does not fully capture the full range of films within the industry.

-Muse magazine film critic Perry Lam has praised Pang for 'often demonstrat[ing] a Kafkaesque talent for seeing the absurd in the mundane realities of everyday life.'
+Muse magazine film critic Perry Lam has praised Pang for "often demonstrat[ing] a Kafkaesque talent for seeing the absurd in the mundane realities of everyday life."